Deep Multi-User Reinforcement Learning for Distributed Dynamic Spectrum Access: Introduction

-Note that the proposed algorithm is very simple for implementation using simple software defined radios (SDRs).
-The expensive computations at the training phase is done offline by a centralized powerful unit (e.g., cloud, or network edge located with wireless access point as in mobile edge computing (MEC) setting).
-Since an extensive training over many experiences with dynamic environment and topology changes can be done offline, then updating the DQN is rarely required (e.g., once per weeks, months, only when the environment characteristics have been significantly changed and no longer reflects the training experiences).
+The proposed algorithm is very simple for implementation using simple software defined radios (SDRs).
+The expensive computations at the training phase are done offline by a centralized powerful unit (e.g., cloud, or network edge), while updating the DQN is rarely required (e.g., once per weeks, months, only when the environment characteristics have been significantly changed and no longer reflects the training experiences).
+An illustration is provided in Figure \ref{fig:MEC_CR}.

-Training the DQN with different objective functions might lead to significantly different operating points of the system.
-Therefore, in Section \ref{sec:analysis} we analyze the system dynamic from a game-theoretic perspective for establishing design principles for the implementation of the proposed algorithm.
-We investigate both non-cooperative and cooperative utilities of the system.
-For a non-cooperative utility, we show that distributed training leads to inefficient subgame perfect equilibriums (which extend the concept of Nash equilibrium for dynamic games).
-Thus, we develop a mechanism that restricts the strategy space for all users when training the DQN, referred to as common training, so that it avoids convergence to those inefficient operating points (see Section \ref{sec:analysis} for details).
-For a cooperative utility, we show that the Pareto optimal operating points are stable (in terms of Nash equlibrium), where the specific resource sharing among users depends on the parameter setting of the objective function.
+\paragraph{Analyzing the multi-user dynamics for establishing fundamental algorithm design principles} We use game theoretic analysis in the development of the algorithm that provides us useful tools for modeling and analyzing the multi-user dynamics in Section \ref{sec:analysis}.
+For a non-cooperative utility, we show that distributed training leads to inefficient subgame perfect equilibria.
+Thus, we develop a mechanism that restricts the strategy space for all users when training the DQN, referred to as common training, so that it avoids convergence to those inefficient operating points.
+For a cooperative utility, we develop the first DRL-based approach for DSA that directly optimizes a global system-wide fairness utility.
+Since the reward for each user is no longer aggregated over time and depends on the common global utility, users receive a common global reward only at the end of the episode.
+However, it is well known that receiving delayed rewards decreases the training efficiency.
+Hence, for handling this challenge, we exploit the inherent structure of the objective function to design a reward which is aggregated over time and approximates well the system-wide global utility.